-People in your organization can use the new Hangouts Chat standalone app, built using Progressive Web Application (PWA) technology.
-The PWA uses web standards to deliver native app functionality for a faster and more secure experience.
+People in your organization can use the new Google Chat standalone app for a faster and more secure experience.

 - Not having to update the app.
 Because the app fetches updates through the web, users only need to keep up with Google Chrome updates.